MESE-Core/SEDAP-Express/README.md

 ## <span style="color:blue">Remarks</span>
 <span style="color:blue">
 This repository has not yet been officially published.
-The ICD (Interface Description Document) is ready, but many important software parts are still missing.
-This repository will be completed in the next two weeks (by mid-June).
+The ICD (Interface Description Document) is actually ready, but many software parts and source, which makes it easy to develop a SEDAP-Express interface, are still missing.
+This repository will be completed until the end of august.
 </span>

 ## Scope